hsd-inflab/grundlagen-der-informatik-4/Course 2: improved Calculator/README.md

    both 3 and 4 shall be implemented using recursion.

+5. Commment your code where necessary.
+Good comments add context to code without explaining obvious things.
+A good rule of thumb is to explain ***WHY*** you do something and not **what** you are doing.
-5. Update your menu method to support the added functionalities
+6. Update your menu method to support the added functionalities

 ### Task 2: Password Manager
 ______